AineDuffy/Genetic-priority-score/README.md

 <h2>Genetic Evidence</h2>

 <p>Using publicly available data sources, we collected eight genetic features from three types of genetic evidence (clinical variants, coding variants and GWAS phenotypes).
 We mapped these features to phecodes and restricted these to phecode integer terms.
-Phecodes that mapped to phecode categories ‘infectious diseases’, ‘pregnancy complications’, ‘injuries and poisonings’ and ‘null’ were excluded from the analysis.
+Phecodes that mapped to phecode categories: ‘infectious diseases’, ‘pregnancy complications’, ‘injuries and poisonings’ and ‘null’ were excluded from the analysis.
 Each of these genetic features is described below.</p>

 <h3>Clinical variants </h3>